Coker-d/Class-Data-for-LITA/README.md

   2. for Analysis
   3. for Visualization

-- SQL - Structureed Query Lanquage
-  1. Storind and processing Data in a related Database
-  2. Querring of Data

 - Github for Portfolio Building
   1. Store Share and work with others to write codes
   2. Show case work done